DipanshuCU/Hangman-Game-Project/README.md

 - Anuj Yadav 2310991783 - Developer: Implements game logic, UI elements, and debugging.
 - Anshul Phondini 2310991781 - Tester: Conducts rigorous testing to identify bugs, provides feedback for improvement, and ensures game stability.

-## 3. Instructions for playing the Hangman game
+## 3. Instructions for Playing the Hangman Game
 I. Start the game by running the Python code provided in the repository.
 Ensure you have Python installed on your system.

 II.
 Guess letters one by one to uncover the secret word.
 Keep in mind that only lowercase alphabets are accepted as valid inputs.